 You wouldn’t go running in any old pair of shoes – neither should your kids.

-Although kids seem to have the energy and temperament to run in pretty much anything, the right shoe makes a huge difference performance and comfort during training runs.
+Although kids seem to have the energy and temperament to run in pretty much anything, the right shoe makes a huge difference in performance and comfort during training runs.

 While kids running shoes aren’t as focused on technology and features as adult shoes, you still find large gaps between quality and comfort in kids shoes.
 The shoes we like find the right balance between comfort and durability.